Universal sectors in superconformal defects: The BPS line in Chern-Simons-matter theories

-As discussed in section \ref{subsec: Correlators of the displacement multiplet} the exchanged operators at leading order are those of the multiparticle sates: $[\blambda\bar\blambda]^{L=2}_n$ in the chiral-antichiral channels and $[\blambda\blambda]^{L=2}_n$ in the chiral-chiral one, all having dimensions $\Delta=3+n$.
-We can thus extract the leading order data by exploiting the orthogonal relation for the blocks and superblocks discussed in the appendix \ref{app: blocks and superblocks properties}.
+As discussed in Sec. \ref{subsec: Correlators of the displacement multiplet} the exchanged operators at leading order are those of the multiparticle sates: $[\blambda\bar\blambda]^{L=2}_n$ in the chiral-antichiral channels and $[\blambda\blambda]^{L=2}_n$ in the chiral-chiral one, all having dimensions $\Delta=3+n$.
+We can thus extract the leading-order data by exploiting the orthogonal relation for the blocks and superblocks discussed in the Appendix \ref{app: blocks and superblocks properties}.
 We thus get

 and the $b^{(0)}_n$ are related to these just by the relation \eqref{eq: parity of the OPEs}.
 In the case of the chiral-chiral channel one finds